samueliwuno/SYSC3303-Assignment1/README.md

 # SYSC3303-Assignment1
-build a very basic three-part system consisting of a client, a proxy, and two servers.
+build a very basic three-part system consisting of a client, a proxy, and two servers.The client’s role is to sequentially send one hundred randomly generated strings of size twenty characters each to some server, which then eliminates the vowels from the strings and eventually sends them back to the client to print on the screen.

 Process
 - Run Server 1 and 2